ArchiveTeam/tencent-weibo-grab/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found at IRC hackint channel #nearlylostmygoogles.
+We can be found at IRC hackint #twocents.